-What is peripheral neuropathy?
+What is peripheral neuropathy (PN)?

-What causes peripheral neuropathy?
+What causes PN?

 - Pain or tingling in your legs, feet, arms, or hands that may feel sharp, stabbing, or burning

 - Weakness or trouble holding things

 - Loss of your sense of touch or numbness